jensljungblad/elemental_components/README.md

  */
 ```

-### Attributes and content blocks
+### Attributes and blocks

-There are two ways of passing data to components: attributes and content blocks.
+There are two ways of passing data to components: attributes and blocks.
 Attributes are useful for data such as ids, modifiers and data structures (models etc).
-Content blocks are useful when you need to inject HTML content into components.
+Blocks are useful when you need to inject HTML content into components.

 Let's define some attributes for the component we just created: